-Voice One school administrator Danny Scott spoke with instructor Angeli Fitch about her experience in e-learning, how it differs from other types of narration, and how the e-learning has evolved in the last six months.
+Voice One school administrator Danny Scott spoke with instructor Angeli Fitch about her experience in e-learning, how it differs from other types of narration, and how the e-learning has evolved in the months following March's closures due to COVID-19.

 Coming into e-learning, it was already part of my signature voice as an educator.
 I think a lot of the e-learning narrators out there have some kind of background in teaching.
 Also as a trial lawyer, I'm used to explaining things to the jury.
 All of the courses that I took at Voice One really helped as well, because it's a very different skill-set teaching people face to face versus reading a script.
 I can't emphasize enough that people need training: for corporate narration, for narration in general, and for e-learning.
 Lastly, I have a love for knowledge - so I think I've been successful in e-Learning because I actually really enjoy it.